pcbway/PCBWay-Plug-in-for-Kicad/README.md

 ### About PCBWay
-PCBWay is a Chinese company specializing in PCB industry, dedicated to reducing customers' worries by providing one-stop service.
-We have extremely high production efficiency, ordinary PCBs only take 24 hours to produce.
-And the material we use is TG 150-160 with the price as low as $5/10pcs.
-Meanwhile, PCBWay also offer remarkable after-sales service which can solve any minor problems you may encounter.
+PCBWay is a Chinese company specializing in PCB prototyping and assembly, devotes to offer one-stop service.
+The build-time for standard PCBs is 24hrs.
+Our upgraded material with TG150-160 costs as low as $5/10pcs while our remarkable after-sale services are standing by for any questions you may encounter.
 Give us a chance and we will give you back a satisfactory result.

 As a sponsor of KiCad, we will always support its development.